pombredanne/globus-release-tools/README.txt

 The *repo-link-duplicates* tool replaces identical binary package files with hard links.

-The *repo-sync-unstable* and *repo-promote-package* tools have a '-dryrun' option that will not copy packages, though directory trees and metadata might be updated depending on the state of the release directories.
+The *repo-sync-unstable*, *repo-s3-sync*, and *repo-promote-package* tools have a '-dryrun' option that will not copy packages, though directory trees and metadata might be updated depending on the state of the release directories.

 The tools use a set of python packages in +share/python/repo+ to manage the different directory layouts and repository metadata management commands